state-hiu/cybergis-osm-mappings/README.md

 ## Usage

+## Mappings

+### Basic

+1. Buildings and Roads (basic:buildings_and_roads)

+### Health
+1. Medical Centers (health:osm_medical_centers)

 ## Contributing

 HIU is currently accepting pull requests for this repository.
 Please provide a human-readable description of the mappings in the pull request.
+Additionally, update the README.md file as needed.

 ## License
 This project constitutes a work of the United States Government and is not subject to domestic copyright protection under 17 USC § 105.